 Reproduction & Pregnancy

-Children are curious and one of the biggest mysteries when they are young is where babies come from and how they’re made!
-As your child gets older, the conversations about reproduction will likely shift to conversations around pregnancy and how to prevent one if a person isn’t ready to have a baby.
-Here are some ideas for talking about to your child about reproduction and pregnancy.
+Kids are curious!
+One of the biggest mysteries when they’re young is where babies come from and how they’re made.
+As your child gets older, the conversations will shift to talking about pregnancy.
+Here are some ideas for talking to your child about reproduction and pregnancy.

 Talking to Your Young Child

-One very common question young children have is “where do babies come from?”
-This question is a great opportunity to talk to your child about how reproduction happens.
+One common question young kids have is “Where do babies come from?”
+This question is a great chance to talk to your child about how reproduction happens.

-When discussing reproduction, try to use words that your child understands while also using the correct names for body parts.
-For example, a 3 year old may be satisfied with “babies grow in a special place inside a mom’s body called a uterus”.
-However, a 6 year old may have more questions about how the baby grows, and may want to know how it will come out.
-You could elaborate by saying “a baby grows in the uterus and is born through the vagina”.
+Try to keep the wording simple for your young child while still using the correct names for body parts.
+For example, a 3-year-old may be satisfied with “Babies grow in a special place in the body called a uterus.”
+However, a 6-year-old may have more questions about how the baby grows or how it’ll come out.
+You could say, “A baby grows in the uterus and is born through the vagina.”

 Talking to Your Child and Teen

 It helps to feel comfortable and confident when talking about pregnancy with your child.
 If you check out the link to How Pregnancy Occurs, you’ll find what you need to feel more prepared.

 This is a time of rapid growth and change.
 From 0-8 weeks of the pregnancy, the embryo is growing in the uterus.
 After week 8, it’s called a fetus until it’s born.
 By six weeks of pregnancy, nerve cells (neurons) start to form.
 By the end of the first trimester, all the organs are formed and working.
 By 16 weeks, the fetus grows 250,000 neurons every minute.
 Visit Healthy Parents, Healthy Children to learn more about the first trimester.